Jayto1/Skynet-Portal-Uptimes/README.md

 Icons by [Icons8](https://icons8.com/)

-If you would like to request the addition or removal of a portal, or for anything else please either open an issue or contact me on discord **Jayto#4091**
+If you would like to request the addition or removal of a portal, or for anything else please either open an issue or contact me on Discord **Jayto#4091**